Skip to content

 Every drop counts

-To address this issue, investing to address leaks and improve resilience.
+To address this issue, we’re spending more to improve water storage, address leaks and strengthen resilience.

-You can help by saving water, all year round – even when it’s rainy outdoors.
+You can help by being careful with water, all year round – even when it’s pouring down outside.